Chamath777/hire-a-developy/README.md

 As we going through our work on project we realized some of the features to be added in future.

+This includes,

+    - Message dashboard

+    - Viewing profiles of both Customers and Developers

-This includes message dashboard, Payment option at the end of agreement of both Customer and Developer.
+    - Payment option at the end of the agreement of both Customer and Developer (Using Stripe)

 ## Obstacles